jovermann/netview/README.md

-netview
+netview - network status and local device list
 =======

-Netview is a GUI showing the network connection status and listing devices on the local network.
+Netview is a GUI for monitoring the internet connection status, listing all devices on the local network and for controlling Tasmota Wifi sockets.

 Features:

-- Network Status pane:
+- Network Status tab:
   - Checking connectivity to the local router, DNS servers, and some well-known remote IPs and names.
   - Verify DNS is functional.
   - Check for portals.

-- Local devices pane:
+- Local devices tab:
   - Scan the local /24 network and show all devices.
   - Use ARP cache and ping to discover all devices in less than a second.
   - Show IP, name, MAC, MAC vendor and some ports if available.
+  - Link to device page if available.

+- Tasmota sockets tab:
+  - Scan the local network for Tasmota sockets.
+No configuration required.
+  - Show on/off state and allow to toggle the switch.
+  - Show power and energy values.
+  - Link to device page.

 Installation and running